Brian Alexander, MD

-Prior to his faculty appointment at Harvard Medical School, Dr. Alexander served as a White House fellow and Special Assistant to the Secretary of Veterans Affairs.
-In that role, he helped prepare the VA for the transition of administrations, worked to develop a public reporting system for quality, and served as a health policy advisor to the Secretary.
+Previously, Dr. Alexander served as a White House fellow and Special Assistant to the Secretary of Veterans Affairs, where he helped prepare the VA for the transition of administrations, worked to develop a public reporting system for quality, and served as a health policy advisor to the Secretary.
 Dr. Alexander organized the standup of the VA’s Coordinating Council on National Health Reform and directed the activities of its multi-team Health Reform Working Group.
 He was also a member of the Institute of Medicine’s Committee on the Governance and Financing of Graduate Medical Education.

 Dr. Alexander received his B.A. from Kalamazoo College, M.D. from the University of Michigan Medical School, and M.P.H. from the Harvard School of Public Health.
 He completed his training in radiation oncology at the Harvard Radiation Oncology Program.